 The Rare Disease Use Case extends and generalises the system of access authorisation and high volume secure data transfer developed within the EGA project (see the Human Data Use Case page for details).

 The goal of the Use Case is to create a federated infrastructure that will enable researchers to discover, access and analyse different rare disease repositories across Europe.
 It is doing this in partnership with other European infrastructure projects, namely RD-CONNECT, BBMRI-ERIC and E-Rare.

 What the Use Case does

-- Builds a portfolio of data resources and analysis tools critical for the rare disease research community.
+Maintains a registry of data resources and analysis tools critical for rare disease research

-- Implements a technical framework for the comparison and standardisation of services useful for this community.
+Provides a technical framework for the comparison and standardisation of services used by the rare disease communities

-- Arranges training courses, workshops and hackathons to train rare disease researchers to use ELIXIR services and capture the special service requirements of this community.
+- These events train rare disease researchers how to use ELIXIR services, and capture the special service requirements of the Rare Disease community.

 - See the events page for upcoming courses and workshops.